hazelcast/hazelcast-cpp-client/README.md

 ```

 Note that the serializer `getHazelcastTypeId` method must return a unique `id` as Hazelcast will use it to lookup the `MusicianSerializer` while it deserializes the object.

+You should provide the free function `int getHazelcastTypeId(const MusicianSerializer *);` in the same namespace to which `MusicianSerializer` class belongs.
+This function should return the same id with its serializer.
+This id is used to determine which serializer needs to be used for your classes.

 Now the last required step is to register the `MusicianSerializer` to the configuration.